The winner takes it all: Proof of Theorem (b)

-so that it suffices to show that the first factor above converges to $\PP(\muw V(k)\leq t)$.
-Assume that $\mathcal{W}_n=1$, so that type 1 wins whp, and recall that $X(1\leftrightarrow U)$ denotes the passage time between vertices 1 and $U$ in a one-type process with only type 1 infection.
-It follows from the analysis in \cite{RGSc}, summarized in Proposition \ref{prop:prel}, that $X(1\leftrightarrow U)$ converges in distribution to $V_1+V(k)$: First we grow the SWG from vertex 1 to size $a_n$.
-The time when this occurs $T_{\sss a_n}^{\sss(1)}$ converges in distribution to $V_1$.
-We then grow the SWG from $U$ until it hits the SWG from vertex 1.
-This occurs when it has size $C_n\sim a_n$ and the time it takes to reach this size converges to $V(k)$ -- indeed, $V(k)$ describes the asymptotic explosion time for an exploration process started at a vertex with degree $k$.
+Now recall that $X(1\leftrightarrow U)$ denotes the passage time between vertices 1 and $U$ in a one-type process with only type 1 infection.
+It follows from the analysis in \cite{RGSc}, summarized in Proposition \ref{prop:prel}, that $X(1\leftrightarrow U)$ converges in distribution to $V_1+V(k)$: As described above, we first grow $\SWG^{\sss(1)}_{a_n}$ and $\SWG^{\sss(2)}_{m_n}$.
+Then we grow the SWG from $U$ until it hits $\SWG^{\sss(1)}_{a_n}\cup \SWG^{\sss(2)}_{m_n}$.
+This occurs when the SWG from vertex $U$ has size $C_n$ such that $C_n/a_n$ converges in distribution to a proper random variable.
+Further, the time it takes to reach this size converges in distribution to $V(k)$ -- indeed, $V(k)$ describes the asymptotic explosion time for an exploration process started at a vertex with degree $k$.
 Hence,